Raku/doc/README.md

 # LICENSE

-The code in this repository is available under the Artistic License 2.0 as published by The Perl Foundation.
+The documentation and code in this repository is available under the Artistic License 2.0 as published by The Perl Foundation.
 See the [LICENSE](LICENSE) file for the full text.